showSidebars ==

 The Enterprise Leadership in the Asian Context programme is specifically tailored for executives aiming to lead with a comprehensive understanding of enterprise-wide challenges and opportunities in Asia’s dynamic business landscape.

-Participants will develop strategic leadership skills that bridge diverse functions and cultures, enabling them to navigate complex organizational environments effectively.
+Participants will develop strategic leadership skills that bridge diverse functions and cultures, enabling them to navigate complex organisational environments effectively.

 Key Highlights

-- Family Capital and Ownership Realities: Understand the influence of dynastic ownership, family conglomerates, and GLCs on governance, business models, and long-term strategy.
+2. Family Capital and Ownership Realities: Understand the influence of dynastic ownership, family conglomerates, and Government-linked Companies (GLCs) on governance, business models, and long-term strategy.

 Learning Objectives